UltimateForm/mordhau-rcon-suite/README.md

     10. INFO_REFRESH_TIME (optional, time in seconds to refresh server info card)
     11. D_TOKEN (discord bot auth token)
     12. TITLE (optional)
-    13. CONFIG_BOT_CHANNEL (optional id of channel if you want to limit bot use to one channel, only applies to commands from [Config commands](#config-commands))
+    13. CONFIG_BOT_CHANNEL (id of channel to limit config commands to one channel, only applies to commands from [Config commands](#config-commands))
     14. DB_CONNECTION_STRING (for [playtime titles](#playtime-titles) and kill records)
+    15. EMBED_FOOTER_TXT (optional, line to add to footer of all embeds, by default it is source code repo link)
+    16. EMBED_FOOTER_ICON (optional, link to image to be added at footer of embed)

 ### REQUIRED MONGODB TABLES (COLLECTIONS)
 (If you don't know how to add tables: https://www.mongodb.com/docs/atlas/atlas-ui/collections/)